ocaml/v2.ocaml.org/site/docs/install.md

 * `ocaml-mode.el` An EMACS major mode for editing OCaml programs.
 * `tuareg-mode.el` A GNU Emacs/XEmacs major mode for editing OCaml programs.

-####  Godi OCaml Linking Against MacPorts Libraries
-Just like the Fink/Godi setup mentioned above, this method uses [GODI](#godi)'s version of OCaml and uses [MacPorts](http://www.macports.org/) to provide any additional third party libraries that do not come with Mac OS X. This way you can let GODI take care of your OCaml build tree, and let MacPorts take care of the native libraries, such as GTK2 and PCRE.